Class Schedules and Catalog Background Image

 Lecture 4.50 hours, laboratory 9 hours.

-Course Typically Offered: Summer odd years
+Course Typically Offered: Fall, Summer odd yrs

 This course introduces the vocational nursing student to perioperative and medical-surgical nursing, the genitourinary and gastrointestinal systems, and communicable diseases.
 Each unit integrates related anatomy, pathophysiology, psychosocial, pharmacology, and nutrition considerations.